MicheleGrieco/microblog/README.md

 * User registration with unique email and username validation
 * Login/logout with user session management
 * Flash message display
-* Example posts shown on the home page (currently hardcoded)
+* Create and display posts (persisted in the database)
-* User profile pages at `/user/<username>` with Gravatar avatar and last seen info
+* User profile pages at `/user/<username>` with Gravatar avatar, about me, and last seen info
 * Edit profile page for the logged-in user
 * Track last seen time for users
+* Follow and unfollow other users
+* Explore page to view all posts from all users
+* Pagination for posts on home, user, and explore pages
 * Custom error pages (404 and 500)
 * Docker support for containerized deployment
 * Unit tests for user and post models